Invicti DAST (formerly Netsparker DAST) vs Escape DAST

 With Escape, to get started all you need is to put in your main domain name, so you can build inventory without any intervention from the development team, which is not necessarily the case when you need to deploy traffic-based API discovery tool.
 Simplified deployment processes minimize the need for specialized knowledge and extensive internal resources.

-Invicti is strong when it comes to testing APIs, providing a good range of security checks for well-documented REST (and potentially SOAP or gRPC APIs, but it's hard to judge), such as injection flaws, authentication issues, and misconfigurations.
+Invicti is strong when it comes to testing front-end apps and APIs, providing a good range of security checks for well-documented REST (and potentially SOAP or gRPC APIs, but it's hard to judge), such as injection flaws, authentication issues, and misconfigurations.
 However, its capabilities depend heavily on the presence of an accurate OpenAPI or Swagger file and a predefined schema.
 It lacks some flexibility when dealing with undocumented endpoints.

 In contrast, Escape uses a proprietary machine learning algorithm to automatically reconstruct API schemas, enabling context-aware scanning that can be initiated right away.